-An additional factor was that the "reach" of a rotary system selector was only 200 terminals, while for a panel selector, it was 500 terminals.
-A greater "reach" here is advantageous in arranging for most efficient use of the switching network, especially in the context of a larger metropolitan area.
+An additional factor was that the "span" of a rotary system selector was only 200 terminals, while for a panel selector, it was 500 terminals.
+A greater span here is advantageous in arranging for most efficient use of the switching network, especially in the context of a larger metropolitan area.

 It was recognized that, in the U.S. economic system at the time (1900s-1910s), with labor rates rising, and investment capital relatively plentiful, the best economic picture came from the more capital-intensive but less labor-intensive system: our beloved panel system.
-And the greater "reach" of the selectors was considered an important benefit in very large metropolitan area systems, which loomed large in the Bell System's interests.
+And the greater span of the selectors was considered an important benefit in very large metropolitan area systems, which loomed large in the Bell System's interests.
 Thus panel won the beauty context, and (as we heard earlier) came to have a gigantic role in the mechanization of the Bell Telephone System.

-But it was also recognized that in other parts of the world (Europe, South America) the economics favored the more labor-intensive but less capital-intensive alternative: the rotary system.
-And in the cities in those regions where the system would likely be used, the number of subscribers was usually not nearly as great as in the U.S. Thus the lesser "reach" of the rotary selectors was not as great a factor as in the U.S. So AT&T decided to promote the rotary system for manufacture and use in other parts of the world.
+But it was also recognized that in other parts of the world (Europe, South America) the economics of the time favored the more labor-intensive but less capital-intensive alternative: the rotary system.
+And in the cities in those regions where the system would likely be used, the number of subscribers was usually not nearly as great as in the U.S. Thus the lesser span of the rotary selectors was not as great a factor as in the U.S. So AT&T decided to promote the rotary system for manufacture and use in other parts of the world.

 To most effectively pursue this, AT&T transferred the work on the rotary system to its Belgian manufacturing organization, Western Electric International, in Antwerp.
 They completed the design of the rotary system in good style and put it into manufacture.
-It became very popular in many regions, in Europe, Africa, and South America, and most of all in New Zealand, where it was used in the big push to mechanize the national telephone network in about 1927.
+It became very popular in many regions, in Europe, Africa, and South America, and perhaps most of all in New Zealand, where it was used in the big push to mechanize the national telephone network in about 1927.

 As part of the settlement of a large antirust action in the U.S., AT&T was forced to divest itself of most of its overseas operations, including Western Electric International.
-That was sold to International Telephone and Telegraph Company (ITT).
+That was sold to International

+Telephone and Telegraph Company (ITT).
 The operation in Belgium became the Bell Telephone Manufacturing Company (that had in fact been essentially an earlier name of that part of Western Electric International).
 That eventually became part of ITT's overall telephone manufacturing enterprise, International Standard Electric.
 And it is that latter company name that became most associated with the manufacturing of the rotary system.

-Only four rotary systems were installed in the U.S, all by fairly "progressive" non-Bell telephone companies, in Jacksonville, Florida; Rochester, N.Y.: Las Vegas, Nevada; and Elkhart, Indiana.
-The last of these, in Elkhart, was decommissioned sometime in the early 1980s.
+Only six rotary systems (of the 7A-2 variety) were installed in the U.S., all by non-Bell telephone companies, in Tallahassee, Florida; Lexington, Kentucky; Rochester, N.Y.; La Crosse, Wisconsin; Las Vegas, Nevada; and Elkhart, Indiana. from about 1948 on.
+They typically replaced manual switchboards.